4fd485/dotfiles/README.md

    ```
 -------------------------------------------------------------------------------------------------------
 If you have issues installing, feel free to contact me via one of the accounts linked on my GitHub page.
 Also, feel free to edit, share, and contribute!
+Don’t have a good day, have a great day!